azharris1964/azharris1964/index.md

 ![output2 1](https://user-images.githubusercontent.com/20175659/165183683-03731917-99eb-4d0d-855b-8f969503f6bb.png)

 - ## CSMA 212 Media Environments - Ivaylo Getov - Spring 2022
-#### In this class I explored the concept of media environments and I created my own using TouchDesigner.
-This meant projection mapping, room-scaled installations, depth tracking, and other forms of media that interact with both the user and the space.
-This is accomplished in a program called "TouchDesigner" where modules are put together to project an output with the given variables.
-This program can handle anything from motion tracking to object instantiation.
+#### In this class I explored the concept of media environments and exploring experience design in TouchDesigner.
+This meant projection mapping, room-scaled installations, depth tracking, and other forms of experienced based media that interacts with both the user and the space.

   - Texture and Channels Assignment
 #### For this assignment I created an abstracted game show in the vain of shows like Squid Game, where the virtual user answers yes or no questions by crossing the halfway point of the marked experience borders.